5T33Z0/OC-Little-Translated/Content/D_Updating_OpenCore/README.md

 	```
 6. Save the file

-The next time, you check for kext updates in OCAT, the color of the squares in front of kexts you added will no longer be grey (not found) but either red (outdated) or green (up to date).
-All [kexts from the OCLP repo](https://github.com/dortania/OpenCore-Legacy-Patcher/tree/main/payloads/Kexts) can't be fetched automatically, so they will remain grey!
+The next time you check for kext updates in OCAT, the color of the squares in front of kexts you added will no longer be grey (not found) but either red (outdated) or green (up to date).
+[Kexts from the OCLP repo](https://github.com/dortania/OpenCore-Legacy-Patcher/tree/main/payloads/Kexts) can't be fetched automatically, so they will remain grey!

 ## Refreshing the OCAT Database